 How Business Quality Is Defined

 A dominant company will have a larger market share than its competitors for the industry it operates in.
-A company like Canadian National Railway (TSE:CNR) doesn’t have much competition in the railway business but the shipping and transportation have some competition.
+A company like doesn’t have much competition in the railway business but the shipping and transportation have some competition.
 As a business, it still tries to dominate for certain type of goods.

-A company with international business such as Magna International (TSE:MG) has broken local market barrier and has more potential for growth.
+A company with international business such as has broken a local market barrier and has more potential for growth.
 With more demand, the cost of production can often go down.

 The company’s size also plays a role in identifying the business quality.
 A conglomerate will have grown by having a solid business offering of goods or services.
 If there wasn’t a market for the goods or services, it could not have grown.
 The size is proportional to the market it can operate in based on the economies of the country.